ntu-aris/caric/index.md

 NOTE:

 * The `/gcs/detected_interest_points` topic is empty because it does not actively detect any point.
 However the topic `/gcs/score` contains all the points with the highest score among detections by the UAVs within LOS of the GCS.
+* In the GCS, operator may be able to specify some bounding boxes to limit the exploration space.
+In each mission the vertices of the bounding boxes are also published under the topic `/gcs/bounding_box_vertices`.

 ##  6.3.
 UAV control interface